KyberNetwork/developer-portal/docs/home-staking.md

 let result = await StakingContract.methods.getStakerDataForPastEpoch(staker, epoch).call();
 ```

-## Section B: Getting staking info of past and current epochs
+## Section 2: Staking info of past and current epochs
 ### Staker's KNC stake
 Obtains a staker's KNC stake for a specified epoch (up to the next epoch)